Review: First Ascent Nueva Shirt

 Comfort

-Historically one had to choose between comfort and durability when it came to outdoor clothing.
-Modern fabric technology has negated the rough texture and rigidity generally associated with durability and allowed manufactures to give us the best of both worlds.
+Historically, one had to choose between comfort and durability when it came to outdoor clothing.
+Modern fabric technology has negated the rough texture and rigidity generally associated with durability, allowing manufacturers to give us the best of both worlds.
 The 90% Polyester, 10% Elastane mix of the Nueva’s fabric makes for an extremely comfortable shirt.
-I almost took a smaller size than I usually wear because of the freedom of movement created by the extra stretch.
-Even after wearing the shirt for 6 days in a row, under very hot, sweaty conditions, it retained its comfort.
+I almost took a smaller size than usual because of the freedom of movement created by the extra stretch.
+Even after wearing the shirt for six days in a row under very hot, sweaty conditions, it retained its comfort.

 Durability

 The fabric has a very soft feel, which makes it super comfortable, but I was concerned about its durability.
-I wore the shirt while guiding on the Rim of Africa mountain traverse, where the walking is 95% off-trail, wading through head-height protea fields for more than two hours and scrambling over and scraping against coarse sandstone boulders and the shirt showed no signs of wear.
+I wore the shirt while guiding on the Rim of Africa mountain traverse, where walking is 95% off-trail — wading through head-height protea fields for more than two hours and scrambling over coarse sandstone boulders — and the shirt showed no signs of wear.
 I was amazed!

 An example of some of the conditions the Nueva endured on the Rim of Africa.